sbb-design-systems/lyne-components/src/components/sbb-breadcrumb/readme.md

 It's possible to set all the link related properties (`download`, `href`, `rel` and `target`).

+## Accessibility
-The `ariaCurrent` property is used to make the breadcrumb read correctly by screen-readers when the component is used in the `sbb-breadcrumb-group`.
+The `aria-current` property should be used to make the breadcrumb read correctly by screen-readers when the component is used in the `sbb-breadcrumb-group`.
 By default, the `sbb-breadcrumb-group` component sets `aria-current="page"` on the last slotted `sbb-breadcrumb`.